estellederrien/vue-node-mysql-generated/README.md

   - 1. Find an old Mysql DB, with some gud ol' data ...
   - 2. Generate all Mysql Db models in the models directory in 2 seconds, using the <a href="https://github.com/sequelize/sequelize-auto/">Sequelize Auto module CLI</a>.
   - Trigger NPM START and Pops, that's all, you have all ur sequelize REST CRUD routes ready to get used, even with WHERE clauses params, joints and more :<b> No need to write back end code no more, in a relational env , ah ah ah </b>!
 And you still can add a middleware with ease ( Demo comin soon), Life is cool, now  !
 Ah ah ah !
+  ## Last depot news :
+  - I will soon publish Joints exemples using Sequelize, Code is already ready also I will maybe even remove the axios generic crud, it is probably useless in this case.
+When Sequelize automatically adds foreign keys, I experiment few problems when the table already exists with data.
+ - I won't use sequelize-router, and replace it by my own file generic_crud_mysql.js , took from the sequelize-router base code and re-adapted
+ - Remote Mysql is bad on the live demo, i have to choose another host cause it sleeps if I dont click a link, please wait

 ## Example :
 ```
    // VUE.JS GET QUERY USING GENERIC CRUD AND SOME PARAMS EXAMPLE -> No Back end/Front end code is written at all and it works !